hashedMae/ubiquity-dollar/README.md

 cd ubiquity-dollar/
 yarn
-yarn build:all # builds the smart contracts and user interface yarn start & # starts the user interface and daemonize'd to continue to run tests in the background yarn test:all
+yarn build:all # builds the smart contracts and user interface yarn start & # starts the user interface and daemonized to continue to run tests in the background yarn test:all
 ```
 ## Running workspace specific commands